the-norman-sicily-project/website/site/content/en/resources/engage/Opportunity-for-Data-Comparison.md

 Distribution by gender is also instructive.
 Of the 169 houses whose genders are known with a relative degree of certainty, just 12 (7%) seem to have been populated by nuns.
 The remaining 158 houses (93%) were inhabited by monks.
 Even if we take into account that the gender of the inhabitants of 35 houses (17% of the total number of houses recorded) is unknown, it is clear that from a monastic perspective, Sicily appears to have been very much a man’s world.
 For more on why this may have been, please see the blog post dedicated to the question of gender.

 Clearly, the monastic makeup of Sicily was quite different from much of western Europe.
 The strong presence of Basilian monks and nuns is perhaps the most obvious evidence of this and can be largely explained by Sicily’s specific historical and geographical contexts.
 But it would be interesting to compare this data to other areas in twelfth-century Europe, particularly to the French lands to which the Normans had ties.
-It is possible to compare Sicily’s monastic data to England, largely thanks to Alison Binns’ (1989) Dedications of Monastic Houses in England and Wales, 1066-1216, whose catalog is based on male communities and excludes Cistercian foundations.[^12] Nicholas Orme has conveniently extracted the English data from her study, recording the spiritual patrons in the kingdom who had been honored by five or more dedications, a process that created a subset of 514 houses established between 1086-1216.[^13] If Binns’ parameters are applied to the Sicilian data – male, non-Cistercian monasteries whose dedications are known to us - 153 houses remain.[^14] This results in the removal of seven Cisterican houses and one monastery whose subject of dedication is unknown.
+It is possible to compare Sicily’s monastic data to England, largely thanks to Alison Binns’ (1989) _Dedications of Monastic Houses in England and Wales, 1066-1216_, whose catalog is based on male communities and excludes Cistercian foundations.[^12] Nicholas Orme has conveniently extracted the English data from her study, recording the spiritual patrons in the kingdom who had been honored by five or more dedications, a process that created a subset of 514 houses established between 1086-1216.[^13] If Binns’ parameters are applied to the Sicilian data – male, non-Cistercian monasteries whose dedications are known to us - 153 houses remain.[^14] This results in the removal of seven Cisterican houses and one monastery whose subject of dedication is unknown.
 And when we extract from them the names of patrons who had five or more dedications, that number becomes 70.[^15]

 {{< figure src="spiritual_patrons.png" alt="" caption="" >}}